 Housing Benefit is available to those who are on a low income and need help with paying rent on their home.

-From 5 December, only people in certain groups can make a new claim for Housing Benefit.
+Only people in certain groups can make a new claim for Housing Benefit.
 Everyone else will need to claim Universal Credit.

 You can still make a new claim for Housing Benefit if,

-- You or your partner are pension age
+- You are single and pension age

 - You live in a hostel, supported accommodation, a refuge or temporary emergency homeless accommodation, you will need to claim Housing Benefit as well as Universal Credit.

 People who are already receiving Housing Benefit will stay on Housing Benefit until their situation changes.

 Council Tax Reduction is available to those who need help towards their Council Tax bill.

 Local Housing Allowance (LHA) is a new way of calculating Housing Benefit which is based on the area the customer lives, number of occupiers in the property and household size.
 Local Housing Allowance is a much fairer way of calculating Housing Benefit, as it ensures that tenants in similar circumstances in the same area receive the same amount of financial support for their housing costs.